Apple, Google to create contact tracing technology to fight coronavirus spread

-(Reuters) - Apple Inc (AAPL.O) and Alphabet Inc’s (GOOGL.O) Google said on Friday that they will work together to create contact tracing technology that aims to slow the spread of the coronavirus by allowing users to opt into a system that catalogs other phones they have been near.
+April 10 (Reuters) - Apple Inc and Alphabet Inc’s Google said on Friday that they will work together to create contact tracing technology that aims to slow the spread of the coronavirus by allowing users to opt into a system that catalogs other phones they have been near.

 The two Silicon Valley companies make the world’s dominant smartphone operating systems for iPhones and Android devices.